No-Fault Insurance States

 Tip: The no-fault system only applies to injury claims after a car accident; you’re still free to file a vehicle damage claim against the at-fault driver after a car accident.

-If one of the injured people declined PIP coverage they are no longer bound by the no-fault restrictions.
+If one of the people injured in a car accident declined PIP coverage they are not bound by the no-fault restrictions.

 Kentucky is a “choice no-fault” state which means that drivers can optionally choose to reject PIP coverage.
-The driver must file a Kentucky No-Fault Rejection Form with the KY Department of Insurance if they choose to decline PIP benefits.
+The driver must file a Kentucky No-Fault Rejection Form with the Kentucky’s Department of Insurance office if they choose to decline PIP coverage and compensation.
 In addition to that, if you decline PIP coverage you must still have insurance coverage with the following minimums:

 - Bodily injury liability coverage of $25,000 per person/$50,000 per accident, and